Ginden/pogo/grunt-rockets/artifacts/no-shadow-no-mega.md

 * **Decidueye** using _Razor Leaf_ (67%)
 ----
 # Highest DPS by damage type
-All Pokemon are normalized to performance of Kartana using Razor Leaf
+All Pokemon are normalized to neutral damage of Kartana using Razor Leaf

 ### Highest **bug** (🪲) fast move damage: